Become a Mixologist at Casa Bacardí

 Directions from San Juan – By car, get out of San Juan, go on Rt 18 until Highway 22 West, get off at the exit for Catano / Road 165.
 There is a little brown Bacardí sign.
 Take Road 165 until KM 2.6 – follow the brown Bacardí signs.
 The Bacardí factory is visible on the right side just before the exit.
 You can also turn right at the light at Int 888 (it is in an industrial park area).

 From Old San Juan – Take the ferry from Pier 2 to Catano, for $0.50 per person, each way.
-When you arrive in Catano, go to the right for a taxi to the factory for about $3.00 per person each way.
+When you arrive in Catano, get a taxi or call for an Uber to take you to Bacardi.

 It should be about 20-minute drive from the San Juan area.